The In-situ Origins of Dwarf Stellar Outskirts in FIRE-2: Results

 \subsection{Properties of the Disky and \NDD{} Dwarfs}

-Though diagnosing, in detail, the formation path of \ndd{} dwarfs is not the main aim of this paper, it is informative to compare their global properties to those of the disky FIRE dwarfs and to observed dwarf galaxies.
+Though diagnosing, in detail, the formation path of \ndd{} dwarfs is not the main aim of this paper, it is informative to compare their global properties to those of the disky FIRE\rrrthree{-2} dwarfs and to observed dwarf galaxies.

-\fcr{It is known that the dwarfs in FIRE are, on average, somewhat lower in their HI gas fractions as compared to observed dwarfs \citep{elbadry2018bradford}.
-Here we expand upon this trend to demonstrate that the gas content of the FIRE-2 dwarfs are also linked to their three dimensional structure.} To do so, we compare the HI gas content of the FIRE simulations to that of the observed sample of \cite{bradford2015}. \rrr{We compute the HI and stellar masses within 200 kpc of the galaxy center to derive the HI gas fractions of the FIRE-2 galaxies (though we note that a choice of 50 kpc from galaxy center would change the HI gas fractions by a few percent at most, and generally much less).} Drawn from Sloan Digital Sky Survey (SDSS) spectroscopically confirmed targets with Arecibo Legacy Fast ALFA (ALFALFA) 21cm observations, this sample consists of isolated galaxies with stellar masses $10^7\lesssim M_\star/M_\odot \lesssim 10^{11}$.
-We compare this isolated HI sample to the FIRE galaxies in \autoref{f:bradford}; the observed galaxies are shown in grey scatter, while the simulated galaxies are shown by the crosses (colored by morphology, as indicated).
+\fcr{It is known that the dwarfs in FIRE\rrrthree{-2} are, on average, somewhat lower in their HI gas fractions as compared to observed dwarfs \citep{elbadry2018bradford}.
+Here we expand upon this trend to demonstrate that the gas content of the FIRE-2 dwarfs are also linked to their three dimensional structure.} To do so, we compare the HI gas content\footnote{\rrrtwo{The ionized fraction of hydrogen is calculated self-consistently from the cooling routines implemented in FIRE-2 -- a succinct description of the cooling function and radiative feedback processes included in FIRE-2 can be found in appendices B and E of \cite{hopkins2018_main}, respectively.}} of the FIRE\rrrthree{-2} simulations to that of the observed sample of \cite{bradford2015}. \rrr{We compute the HI and stellar masses within 200 kpc of the galaxy center to derive the HI gas fractions of the FIRE-2 galaxies (though we note that a choice of 50 kpc from galaxy center would change the HI gas fractions by a few percent at most, and generally much less).} Drawn from Sloan Digital Sky Survey (SDSS) spectroscopically confirmed targets with Arecibo Legacy Fast ALFA (ALFALFA) 21cm observations, this sample consists of isolated galaxies with stellar masses $10^7\lesssim M_\star/M_\odot \lesssim 10^{11}$.
+We compare this isolated HI sample to the FIRE\rrrthree{-2} galaxies in \autoref{f:bradford}; the observed galaxies are shown in grey scatter, while the simulated galaxies are shown by the crosses (colored by morphology, as indicated).
 Notably, while the disky dwarfs lie on the main relation found by \cite{bradford2015}, the \ndd{} dwarfs are systematically more gas-poor at fixed stellar mass than the observed galaxies.

 Next, we contrast the star formation histories (SFH) of the \ndd{} and disky dwarfs.
 In \autoref{f:burstgas}, we show at left the fraction of stellar mass built in starbursts over the last 2 Gyr versus the galaxy's stellar mass.
 We define a starburst as the snapshots for which